Car Accident Chiropractor in Olympia WA

-The name whiplash, says it all.
-This injury occurs when the head and neck are whipped from back to front, similar to how a whip is cracked.
-The majority of car accidents are rear-end collisions, with whiplash being a common result.
-Whiplash can also occur from other kinds of trauma, accidents, abuse and falls.
+Many people will seek out chiropractic care in Olympia WA after having an auto injury.
+A common auto injury, whiplash, occurs when the head and neck are whipped from back to front, similar to how a whip is cracked.
+The majority of car accidents are rear-ended collisions with whiplash being a common result.
+Whiplash can also occur from other kinds of trauma, accidents, abuse, and falls.

 When the neck is whipped from back to front during a car accident, while playing contact sports such as football, or occasionally from an assault or other physical trauma, a number of things can happen to the spine and surrounding soft tissue.
 Whiplash describes the initial impact, but the results can include:

 - Subluxations (misalignment of the vertebrae in the spine),

 - Pulled ligaments and muscles in the neck

 What are the Symptoms of Whiplash?

 Whiplash injuries can range from mild to very severe.
 Injuries tend to be more significant when your headrest is positioned too low.
 If the impact was quite severe or the headrest was low there is the possibility that bones are broken or tissue is damaged.
 It is highly recommended that you see a chiropractor and receive a thorough examination and x-rays.
 Even if the impact seemed mild, you may have whiplash if you are experiencing any of the following symptoms:

 - Blurred vision